Memorable Manitobans: Hugh Buxton Lyall (1877-1948)

 He was a member of the council of the Winnipeg Board of Trade in the early 1920s, the Manitoba Council of Industry, and chairman of the prairie division of the Canadian Manufacturers’ Association until 1926.
 In 1930, he was appointed a member of the Canadian Committee of the Hudson's Bay Company, and retired in January 1948.
 During years of war, he served under the national war services committee as an industrial representative on the Manitoba divisional board.

-He married Grace Agnes Sibbald (1881-1966) and they had four children: Margaret Agnes Lyall (1905-1960), Gladys Russell Lyall (wife of Rupert Leslie Taylor), Lloyd Hugh Lyall (1912-?), and Grace Jean Lyall (1921-?).
+He married Grace Agnes Sibbald (1881-1966) and they had four children: Margaret Agnes Lyall (1905-1960), Gladys Russell Lyall (1907-2001, wife of Rupert Leslie Taylor), Lloyd Hugh Lyall (1912-?), and Grace Jean Lyall (1921-?).
 He served as rector’s ward of St. Andrews Anglican Church, Winnipeg.
 In 1915 he moved to Little Britain and became Warden of St. Thomas Church, a post he held for over 30 years.
 He was member of the Manitoba Club, Carleton Club, and Motor Country Club, and a founding trustee of the Sir Hugh John Macdonald Memorial Hostel for Boys.

 Ontario birth registration, Ancestry.